[From Chitkul: The last village of Kinnaur, Himachal to Harsil via Lamkhaga Pass (5284mtr)] [MAY-June 2015]

 Harsil-Banswari nalla- Gangnani -Kyarkoti-Base camp(Sukha thal)-Advance base camp(aka Pass ke neeche)- Lamkhaga pass-Base camp(Chitkul side)-Dumti-Ranikanda or Chitkul.

-Personally I feel the ascent from Harsil is more daunting.
-Continuous ascent! unlike gradual incline at many places from Chitkul side.
+Personally, I feel the ascent from Harsil is more daunting.
+Continuous ascent! unlike gradual incline at many places from the Chitkul side.
 But both are equal in difficulty.

-Do we need a Inner line Permit for this trek and from where to get it?
+Do we need an Inner line Permit for this trek and from where to get it?

-- DC office in Reckong Peo for people starting from Chitkul side.
+- DC office in Reckong Peo for people starting from the Chitkul side.

-- DC office in Uttarkashi for people starting from Harsil side.
+- DC office in Uttarkashi for people starting from the Harsil side.

 Porters are easily available from Uttarkashi or Gangotri(UK) and Reckong Peo(HP) and NOT HARSIL OR CHITKUL.

-There is no best time to visit higher regions, weather takes toll on anyday/anytime.
-Still its doable from Mid-May till Mid October.
+There is no best time to visit higher regions, the weather takes a toll on any day/anytime.
+Still, it is doable from Mid-May till Mid-October.

 Chitkul -Nagasthi(ITBP Checkpost) -Ranikanda.